hyrious/Glot/README.md

 ## Key Bindings

-I havn't got any idea of using what key bindings, you can add your own by `Preference - Key Bindings` then add things like:
+I haven't got any ideas of using what key bindings, you can add your own by `Preference - Key Bindings` then add things like:

 ```json